openproblems-bio/common_resources/TASK_INSTRUCTIONS.md

 ## Dataset processor ([docs](https://openproblems.bio/documentation/create_task/dataset_processor))

 The dataset processor is a script that removes all unnecessary info from the dataset for your task.
 This info is defined in the `api/file_common_dataset.yaml` file.
 From this filtered dataset several files are created that are used by the methods and metrics.
-Safeguarding data leaks and laking sure the structure of the data cannot be altered for a method or a metric.
+Safeguarding data leaks and making sure the structure of the data cannot be altered for a method or a metric.

 To create the data processor there is no template available.
 You can follow the guideline in the documentation.
 Store the processor in the `src/process_dataset` folder.